techidaily/site-digital-screen-recording/source/_posts/updated-quitvideo-on-the-go-quickaction-tips-for-2024.md

 ![stop quicktime recording](https://images.wondershare.com/filmora/article-images/start-recording-quicktime.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/iPCr_bxZjMQ?si=ubOsoq5umPEXL9xL" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 In the same way, you need to stop recording by clicking on the Stop button either on the top menu bar or the Recording bar.
 If this normal way of QuickTime Player stop screen recording does not work, you have to try out the following ways.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/LaWcXdTn5SE?si=QbxEkX-4a17J5RVs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## 2\.
 Use Keyboard Shortcut to Stop QuickTime Recording